bryancatanzaro/generics/README.md

+Generics
+===

+This library generalizes certain CUDA intrinsics to work on arbitrary data types.
+For example, NVIDIA GPUs of CUDA compute capability 3.5 and greater, such as the [Tesla K20](http://www.nvidia.com/object/personal-supercomputing.html), support `__ldg()`, an intrinsic that loads through the read-only texture cache, and can improve performance in some circumstances.
+This library allows `__ldg` to work on arbitrary types, as detailed below.
+It also generalizes `__shfl()` to shuffle arbitrary types.

 LDG
 ===

-NVIDIA GPUs of CUDA compute capability 3.5 and greater, such as the [Tesla K20](http://www.nvidia.com/object/personal-supercomputing.html), support `__ldg()`, an intrinsic that loads through the read-only texture cache, and can improve performance in some circumstances.
 CUDA provides overloads of `__ldg()` for some built-in types:

 `char`, `short`, `int`, `long long`, `int2`, `int4`, `unsigned